 A sliding-door moment meeting an old Uni friend.
-Same challenges to a career change at 40 despite different countries and professions.
+Same challenges during a mid career change despite different countries and professions.

 It was my Sliding Doors moment.
 You know, the movie where Gwyneth Paltrow gets fired from her job, and then the movie plays out two versions of her life.
 I caught a glimpse through the sliding door of my movie if I’d stayed in New Zealand.